-If an employee is offered and accepts temporary work in another location, she or he will not be eligible for relocation expenses.
+If an employee is offered and accepts temporary work in another location, they will not be eligible for relocation expenses.

 If no one on the recall list has the required qualifications or if no one on the recall list expresses interest in the vacancy, the job will be filled in the normal manner.